stevejpapad/image-text-verification/README.md

 If you find our work useful, please cite:
 ```
 @article{papadopoulos2023figments,
-  title={Figments and Misalignments: A Framework for Fine-grained Crossmodal Misinformation Detection},
+  title={VERITE: A Robust Benchmark for Multimodal Misinformation Detection Accounting for Unimodal Bias},
   author={Papadopoulos, Stefanos-Iordanis and Koutlis, Christos and Papadopoulos, Symeon and Petrantonakis, Panagiotis C},
   journal={arXiv preprint arXiv:2304.14133},
   year={2023}